ORNL/AdditiveFOAM/docs/theory.md

 \rho_k = \rho \left[1 - \beta \left(T - T_{\text{liq}}\right)\right]
 $$

-where $\beta$ is the coefficient of thermal expansion and $T_{\text{liq}}$ is the alloy liquidus temperature.
+where $\beta$ is the coefficient of thermal expansion, $T$ is temperature, and $T_{\text{liq}}$ is the alloy liquidus temperature.
 The drag induced from the coalesced solid is calculated from the Kozeny-Carman relationship:

 $$
 D = \mu \frac{180}{\lambda^{2}}  \frac{f_s^{2}}{(1 - f_s)^{3}}
 $$

-where $\lambda$ is the characteristic length scale for mushy zone drag (assumed to be the dendrite arm spacing (DAS) ~10 microns) and $f_s$ is the solid volme fraction.
+where $\lambda$ is the characteristic length scale for mushy zone drag and $f_s$ is the solid volme fraction.

 #### Energy Conservation
-The heat equation without phase change is given by:
+The conservation equation for energy is modeled in terms of temperature:

 $$
 \rho c_{p} \frac{\partial T}{\partial t} + \rho c_{p} \nabla \cdot \left( \mathbf{u} T\right) = \nabla \cdot \left(k\nabla T\right) + \rho L_{f} \frac{\partial f_s}{\partial t} + Q,
 $$

-where $c_p$ is the specific heat at constant pressure, $T$, is the temperature, $k$ is the thermal conductivity, and $Q$ is the volumetric heat source term.
+where $c_p$ is the specific heat at constant pressure, $k$ is the thermal conductivity, $L_f$ is the latent heat of fusion, and $Q$ is the volumetric heat source term.

 ## Boundary Conditions
 In addition to the standard boundary conditions provided in OpenFOAM, we provide two custom boundary conditions necessary for simulating AM processes.